 Catch big waves

 Sardinia is very windy.
 The wind can hit both in summer and winter, with winter being much stronger.
 There are several beaches in Sardinia ideal for surfing.
-Some of these are Is Arenas and S’Archittu in the western coast (very strong currents here).
+Some of these are Is Arenas and S’Archittu on the western coast (very strong currents here).
 Or Chia in the south, especially in Cala Cipolla, and Buggerru in the Sulcis.
 In the western Costa Verde, don’t miss Piscinas.

-One of the most famous beaches for surfing in Sardinia is Capo Mannu at 30 km from Oristano.
-Popular with surfers from all over Europe, here you have high waves, some 4 metres, due to the strong mistral wind.
+One of the most famous beaches for surfing in Sardinia is Capo Mannu 30 km from Oristano.
+Popular with surfers from all over Europe, here you have high waves, some 4 meters, due to the strong mistral wind.
 Recommended for advanced surfers due to the rocky sea bottom and strong currents

 See Italy’s oldest tree

-You will find this wild olive tree in Luras, Olbia-Tempio province, in the area of Santu Baltolu di Carana near the Liscia lake.
+You will find this wild olive tree in Luras, Olbia-Tempio province, in the area of Santu Baltolu di Carana near the Liscia Lake.
 According to the official estimation of Sassari University, it’s 4000 years old, making him the oldest in Sardinia and Italy.
 And one of the oldest in Europe.

-In Sardinia, they call it the “patriarch” or S’Ozzastru (wild olive tree in Sardinian language).
+In Sardinia, they call it the “patriarch” or S’Ozzastru (wild olive tree in the Sardinian language).
 All around there are also other old trees.
 Not far, for example, is another wild olive tree that is “only” 2000 years old.
 This is one of the most fascinating Sardinian places to see for nature lovers.